 Asbestos Related Cancers

 The link between asbestos exposure and cancer risk is significant.
 Malignant (cancerous) diseases caused by asbestos exposure have a limited prognosis for long-term survival.

 The best hope for dealing with cancer is catching it early and taking immediate action to remove or destroy the tumors.
-Unfortunately, malignant asbestos diseases take such a long time for the symptoms to present that they usually have spread throughout the body, making treatments difficult.
+Unfortunately, malignant asbestos diseases take so long for the symptoms to present that they usually have spread throughout the body, making treatments difficult.

-Exactly how asbestos causes cancer is a phenomenon not fully understood by medical science.
+Exactly how asbestos causes cancer is not fully understood by medical science.
 There is overwhelming proof they do, though.

 Asbestos particles are mineral-based.
-They can’t be broken down by the immune system as organic and biological impurities can be.
+The immune system can’t break them down as organic and biological impurities can be.

 Asbestos scarring in a lung or other organ tissue turns cancerous because healthy cells become damaged and their DNA changes.
 These cells rapidly multiply rather than die and replace themselves.
 In the process, these rogue cells damage other organs and shut them down, killing the host.

 Malignant tumor cells spread or metastasize to other areas.
 Often, they invade a neighboring organ or travel through the lymphatic system to distant parts of the body, including other major organs like the brain.